All Products

 Mainly used for cloud migration, such as migrating local databases, self-managed databases on ECS, or third-party cloud databases to Alibaba Cloud databases.

-Mainly used for real-time data synchronization between two data sources, suitable for scenarios such as geo-disaster recovery, data disaster recovery, cross-border data synchronization, query and report offloading, cloud BI, and real-time data warehousing.
+Mainly used for real-time data synchronization between two data sources.
+It is suitable for scenarios such as active geo-redundancy, data disaster recovery, cross-border data synchronization, query and report offloading, cloud BI, and real-time data warehouses.

 Supported databases